-Our school opened its doors in 1975 and since then, we have educated more than 5,000 students in the areas of public administration and policy, nonprofit management, urban and regional planning, research administration and emergency management.
+Our school opened its doors in 1975, and since then, we have educated more than 5,000 students in the areas of public administration and policy, nonprofit management, urban and regional planning, research administration and emergency management.
 Our strong alumni network serves communities in Central Florida and beyond in various roles including city and county managers, planners, nonprofit executives, emergency managers and research coordinators.
-As one of the first units to move to UCF Downtown in fall 2019, we know that interaction with our alumni network and community partners will only continue to grow in the coming years, providing more learning and engagement opportunities for our students.
+Located at UCF Downtown, our students are immersed in a thriving urban environment – just miles away from government offices, nonprofits and private organizations.

 During the past 40-plus years, we have expanded the number of academic programs we offer from two to over 20.
 Our faculty has more than doubled in size, and we now boast the largest public administration faculty in the state of Florida.
-Two of our graduate degrees, the Master of Public Administration and the Master of Nonprofit Management, are ranked by U.S. News and World Report.
-Our MPA has been NASPAA accredited for the past 20 years.
+Three of our graduate degrees – the Master of Emergency and Crisis Management, the Master of Nonprofit Management and Master of Public Administration – are ranked by U.S. News and World Report.
+Our MPA has been NASPAA accredited for the over 20 years.
 Our Master of Nonprofit Management and Master of Science in Urban & Regional Planning are accredited by NASPAA and the Planning Accreditation Board, respectively.

-A decade ago, the school expanded its reach to the community through the establishment of the Center for Public and Nonprofit Management.
+Over decade ago, the school expanded its reach to the community through the establishment of the Center for Public and Nonprofit Management.
 The CPNM serves as the research arm of the school and continues to serve the public sector and local nonprofit community by hosting capacity building seminars for public service professionals, which it has done since its inception.
-It also hosts the annual Public Administration Research Conference, which is now in its thirteenth year.
+It also hosts the annual Public Administration Research Conference, which brings together students, faculty and practitioners from across the globe.

 As the director, I invite you to join us – as a student, a faculty member or a community partner.
 Together, we can change not only the community, but the world, for the better.